ReyRiz/forecasting-electricity-consumption/README.md

 - **ARIMA (AutoRegressive Integrated Moving Average):** Suitable for univariate time series with trend.
 - **SARIMA (Seasonal ARIMA):** Extension of ARIMA to handle seasonality in the data.
 - **LSTM (Long Short-Term Memory):** A recurrent neural network capable of learning long-term dependencies, ideal for sequential data.

+## Dataset Zipped

+- **Before using the streamlit extract it first the dataset